-BIOL 400 Field School in Biology (4
+BIOL 400 Field School in Biology (4)

-This course is designed to provide students with field experience in Biology.
+Designed to provide students with field experience in Biology.
 Students will study relationships between abiotic factors, plant communities, and the animals that utilize them.
 Field techniques will be emphasized.
 This course will meet for extended periods in the field requiring adequate preparation on the part of the student.
 Prerequisites: BIOL 190, 191, and STAT 152 or instructor's approval.

-BIOL 410 Plant Physiology
+BIOL 410 Plant Physiology (3)

 A survey of the basic physiologic processes of plants.
 Topics include photosynthesis, metabolism, nutrition, growth and development, as well as effect of environment on these processes.
 Prerequisites: BIOL 190, BIOL 191, and CHEM 122, or instructor's approval.
-CHEM 220 recommended.
+CHEM 241 and CHEM 241L recommended.